Updated: Jan 3

 The 10th.
 No package.

-And as it would turn out, Christmas would come and go without this special gift that I had so looked forward to giving.
-Needless to say, I was extremely disappointed that my "best-laid plans" had not come to pass as I had envisioned and so hoped they would.
+And as it would turn out, Christmas would come and go without this gift that I had so looked forward to giving.
+Needless to say, I was extremely disappointed that my "best-laid plans" had not come to pass as I had envisioned and hoped they would.

 Perhaps you can relate.